 Most people are able to return to school or work after experiencing a psychosis.
 Some people are able to continue at work or school while in treatment, others need to take some time out to recover.
-Most Early Psychosis programs have counselors that work with people to support their goals.
+Most Early Psychosis Intervention programs have counselors that work with people to support their goals.
+Check out Anne's experience with psychosis, recovery, work, and school, and more tips below.

 Getting back to school